apache/openwhisk/proposals/POEM-support-array-result.md

 -->
 # Title

-Currently, openwhisk supports return json object only, e.g.
+Currently, OpenWhisk supports returning a JSON object only, e.g.
 ```shell
 # wsk action invoke hello -r
 {
     "greeting": "Hello stranger!"
 }
 ```
-It is necessary to support return array for common action, e.g.
+It is necessary to support returning an array too as an array is also a proper JSON object, e.g.
 ```shell
 # wsk action invoke hello-array -r
 [